Tank Frequently Asked Questions/Answers

 What tank material and coating should I use?

 Material: Pressure, temperature, atmosphere and contents all play a roll on the tank material used.
-We routinely work with carbon steel boiler plate, stainless steel and aluminum.
+We routinely work with carbon steel boiler plate, other types of steel and aluminum.

 Coating: We would bet that the vast majority of tanks made all over the world are still simply painted.
 Sometimes we get requests for more durable coatings and we do that; however, many times the more durable coatings come with sharp increase in application costs.
-On a number of occasions simply switching from a carbon steel to a stainless steel makes sense.
+On a number of occasions simply switching from a carbon steel to other types of steel makes sense.

 My quality control department wants copies of weld procedure specifications and material certs.
 Does Hays provide them?